How to Start an Amazon Business as a Seller

 Or you can click on “Product Score” to get advice on specific products.
 Scores of 7 or more mean a niche or product should be profitable.

-You can try both the Web App and Pro Extension for free, so test them out to see if they can help you find profitable products for your business.
+You can try both the Product Database and Pro Extension for free, so test them out to see if they can help you find profitable products for your business.

 Sourcing Your Products